A big part of the questions galore I get daily includes those asking for a Wi-Fi router or mesh recommendation for a specific situation.

 Best Wi-Fi solutions to consider

-Check them out against what you’ve learned about, especially the performance numbers.
+Check them out against what you’ve learned here, especially the performance numbers.
 Chances are you’ll find one that makes you happy.

-Picking the best Wi-Fi router: The takeaway
+How to pick the best Wi-Fi router: The takeaway

 There you go.
 Again, this post includes the answers to all the popular questions I’ve gotten so far about picking the right Wi-Fi router.

 Hopefully, I won’t need to make that exciting yet often challenging decision for anyone from now on.
 Keep in mind that, just like looking for a life partner, some of us might end up with a couple of wrong choices before getting lucky.